 To start this procedure, you must have a roll loaded on the spindle.
-See Load a roll onto the spindle on page 34.
+See Load a roll onto the spindle on page 33.

-- TIP: Do not try to open both roll covers at once; this may cause problems.
+- TIP: If you have a T1300 series printer, do not try to open both roll covers at once; this may cause problems.
 Always close one cover before opening the other. - NOTE: The first three steps below are optional: you can start with step 4.
 However, in this case the printer will not keep track of the length of the roll, and will print no barcode on the roll when it is next unloaded.
 So you are recommended to follow all the steps, starting with step 1, unless you have turned off the Printing paper info option.
-See Printing paper info on page 45. - 1.
-From the front panel, press , then the roll icon, then Load. - Alternatively, press , then Paper > Paper load > Load roll 1 or Load roll 2.
+See Printing paper info on page 41. - 1.
+From the front panel, press , then the roll icon, then Load.

+Alternatively, press , then Paper > Paper load > Load roll 1 or Load roll 2.